2026 Florida gubernatorial election

-The 2026 Florida gubernatorial election will take place on November 3, 2026, to elect the next governor of Florida, alongside other state and local elections.
-Incumbent Republican Governor Ron DeSantis is term-limited and cannot seek election to a third consecutive term.
+The 2026 Florida gubernatorial election will be held on November 3, 2026, to elect the governor of Florida.
+Primary elections took place on August 18, 2026.
+Incumbent governor Ron DeSantis is ineligible to seek re-election to a third consecutive term.

-Democrats have not won a gubernatorial election in Florida since Lawton Chiles was re-elected Governor in 1994.
+Republicans have won every gubernatorial election in Florida since 1998.
+If he wins, Byron Donalds would become the first African American governor of Florida, and the first African American governor elected in the Deep South, and the first elected African American Republican governor.
+(Note: P. B. S. Pinchback, the first Black governor of a state, was also the first black Republican to serve as Governor of a U.S. state, when he briefly served as Governor of Louisiana during Reconstruction.
+However, Pinchback was never elected governor, as he was appointed to the position after the previous Governor, Henry Clay Warmoth, was removed from office.)
+This is the second consecutive Florida gubernatorial election in which the Democratic nominee is a former Republican.

 Background

 A heavily populated South Atlantic state with a large and increasingly conservative Latino American population and the northern parts lying in the Bible Belt, Florida is considered to be a moderately to strongly red state, having not elected a Democratic governor since 1994 nor a Democrat for president since 2012 and having moved significantly rightward in the last decade.
-In 2022, incumbent Governor Ron DeSantis was re-elected by a 19.4% margin, a considerable improvement from his 0.4-point victory four years earlier in the gubernatorial election during the 2018 blue wave.
-This was followed two years later by Republican Donald Trump winning his adoptive home state by a 13% margin as he won a second non-consecutive presidential term, improving his 3.4% margin of victory in 2020 and seemingly diminishing Florida's longtime swing-state status.
+In 2022, incumbent governor Ron DeSantis was re-elected by a 19.4% margin, a considerable improvement from his 0.4-point victory four years earlier in the gubernatorial election during the 2018 blue wave.

+This was followed in 2024 by Republican Donald Trump winning his adoptive home state by a 13% margin as he won a second non-consecutive presidential term, improving his 3.4% margin of victory in 2020 and seemingly diminishing Florida's longtime swing-state and bellwether status.
 Republicans also control all statewide offices, a large majority of the state's U.S. House delegation, both U.S. Senate seats, and supermajorities in both houses of the Florida Legislature.

-Eligibility and requirements
+Candidate eligibility and requirements

 Article IV, Section 5(b) of the Florida Constitution states that, for a person to serve as governor, they must: